qgis/QGIS-Documentation/source/docs/training_manual/rasters/data_manipulation.rst

 #.
 Open the :guilabel:`Build virtual raster` algorithm from the
    :menuselection:`GDAL --> Raster miscellaneous`;
 #.
-In the dialog that appears click on the |browseButton| button next to the
+In the dialog that appears click on the :guilabel:`...` button next to the
    :guilabel:`Input layers` parameter and check all the layers or use the :guilabel:`Select All` button;
 #.
 Uncheck the :guilabel:`Place each input file into a separate band` parameter-